Soviet artist Konstantin Finogenov

 Soviet artist Konstantin Finogenov (1902 – 1989) – Honored Artist of the RSFSR, laureate of USSR State Prize.
 Winner of the Stalin Prize of the second degree (1949) for a series of drawings “I.V.
 Stalin during the Great Patriotic War.
 Professor.
 During the Great Patriotic War, on the instructions of the General Political Department of the Red Army and the Committee on the Arts of the USSR, he worked on the place of battles near Moscow, the Orel-Kursk Bulge, Stalingrad, the Soviet area of Berlin.
 As the front-line artist worked in the “Windows of TASS”, the newspaper “Pravda”.
 He drew the defeated Berlin from the dome of the Reichstag.
 Works of the Soviet artist Konstantin Finogenov are in the State Tretyakov Gallery, the State Russian Museum, the State Museum of Fine Arts of Pushkin, Volgograd museums, museum in Gorlovka (Donbass), the Royal Academy of Arts in London, the art gallery of the Parliament of India.

-In 1917 Konstantin Finogenov worked in the studio of II Mashkov.
-In 1920 he studied at the art courses (1925 Stalingrad Art College) in the workshop of NN Lyubimov.
-Since 1925 – a member of the Stalingrad branch of the Association of Artists of Revolutionary Russia (AHRR), a participant of the 1 st and 2 nd of art exhibitions in Tsaritsyn-Stalingrad (1925, 1928).
+For some time, Finogenov worked in the studio of II Mashkov (1917).
+Besides, in 1920 he studied at the art courses (1925 Stalingrad Art College) in the workshop of NN Lyubimov.
+And already in 1925 became a member of the Stalingrad branch of the Association of Artists of Revolutionary Russia (AHRR), and a participant of the 1 st and 2 nd of art exhibitions in Tsaritsyn-Stalingrad (1925, 1928).
 In 1926, the participant of the 8th exhibition of AHRR “Life of Peoples of the USSR” (Moscow).
-In 1929 he began his studies at the graphic department of the Leningrad Higher Art and Technical Institute (from 1930 the Faculty moved to Moscow).
-In 1932 he graduated from the Art and Printing Technology Institute (Moscow, MPI).
+In addition, in 1929 he began his studies at the graphic department of the Leningrad Higher Art and Technical Institute (from 1930 the Faculty moved to Moscow).
+He graduated from the Art and Printing Technology Institute (1932, Moscow, MPI).

 In addition, Konstantin Finogenov taught at Stalingrad Art College (1925-1930), at the Moscow State Art Institute of Surikov (1940-1960s) at the graphic arts department of the Moscow State Pedagogical Institute of Lenin (1960).